AliGalipSekeroglu/PyTesseract/README.md

 # How to Setup Tesseract

 This part will take long a bit due to many dependencies of Tesseract.
 First of all, I am going to give you another Github page that you can find detailed explanations in terms of your OS:
 **`https://github.com/tesseract-ocr`**
 **`https://github.com/tesseract-ocr/tesseract/wiki/Compiling`**

+When you open tesseract-ocr page,you will get a few trained language models named **`tessdata_fast`**  or **`tessdata_best.`**.
+I've used tessdata_fast due to have less space that I have so you can decide which one you would like to use.